rhollings/web_design/README.md

-# A collection of my web designs
+# A Collection Web Designs

-# Basic
-A folder that contains "basic" 🤷‍♂️ HTML or CSS code
+Basic is a folder that contains "basic" 🤷‍♂️ HTML or CSS code

-# FCC
-Projects from FreeCodeCamps "Responsive Web Design Certification"
+FCC are projects from FreeCodeCamps "Responsive Web Design Certification"

-# Front-end
-Personal projects and misc work
+Front-end is personal projects and misc work

-# Projects
-Ideas for companies
+Projects are ideas for companies

-# Webpages
-Attempt at recreating others web pages
+Webpages are attempt at recreating others web pages